w3c/wai-wcag-em/procedure.md

     2. Content from the different types of samples identified in [Step 2.3: Identify the Variety of Sample Types](#step2c);
     3. Content provided using the technologies identified in [Step 2.4: Identify Technologies Relied Upon](#step2d).

-**Note:** An individual samples may reflect more than one of each of the criteria listed above.
+<p class="note">An individual samples may reflect more than one of each of the criteria listed above.
 For example, a single sample may be representative of a particular design layout, functionality, and technologies used.
 The purpose of this step is to have representation of the different types of samples, functionality, and technologies that occur on the digital product.
 Careful selection of these representative instances can significantly reduce the required sample size while maintaining appropriate representation of the entire digital product.
-The number of required instances of samples depends on the particular aspects of the digital product explained in the previous section, [factors influencing the sample size](#sample).
+The number of required instances of samples depends on the particular aspects of the digital product explained in the previous section, [factors influencing the sample size](#sample).</p>

 #### Step 3.2: Include a Randomly Selected Sample {#step3b}